feynman0406/feynman0406.github.io/_pages/about.md

 - I am extremely fortunate to have been advised by [Dr. Ming-Chung Chang](https://sites.google.com/view/mcchang/), an Associate Research Fellow at the Institute of Statistical Science, Academia Sinica, during my senior year as a Mathematics student.
 He has guided my journey into the field of statistics from then until now.
 - During my master's studies, I am very pleased to be advised by [Prof. Raed Al Kontar](https://alkontar.engin.umich.edu/), an Associate professor at the Department of Industrial and Operations Engineering, The University of Michigan, Ann Arbor.
 We collaboratively developed two papers on sequential decision-making, which sparked my interest in this field.

+# Services
+- Reviewer: Journal of Data Science/Journal of Statistical Theory and Applications
 # Contact
 - Address: 116, Statistical Science Building, Academia Sinica.
 - Email: cchihyu at {umich.edu, stat.sinica.edu.tw}